-Global parentage analysis identifies one or the two parents for several cultivars
+Global parentage analysis identifies one parent or the two parents for several cultivars

-Parentage relationships were searched among 178 banana individuals (Supplementary data Table S1) using SNP genotyping data obtained by (Martin et al., 2023) from whole genome Illumina sequencing.
+Parentage relationships were searched among 178 banana individuals (Supplementary Data Table S1) using SNP genotyping data obtained by Martin et al. (2023) from whole-genome Illumina sequencing.
 The dataset included 55 wild accessions representing M. acuminata ssp.
 (A genome), M. schizocarpa (S genome), M. balbisiana (B genome) and Australimusa spp.

-(T genome), 111 cultivars derived from these species and 12 F1 diploid hybrids for which both parents were known.
+(T genome), 111 cultivars derived from these species and $12 F_1$ diploid hybrids for which both parents were known.
 Banana cultivars belonging to a subgroup correspond to somaclonal variants that are currently indistinguishable at the genomic level.
-In order to facilitate the reading of the manuscript, when relevant, we will refer to the name of the subgroup (Supplementary data Table S1) rather than to the name of the accession.
+In order to facilitate the reading of the manuscript, when relevant, we will refer to the name of the subgroup (Supplementary Data Table S1) rather than to the name of the accession.

-Ten parents-child trios were identified, as they showed a global proportion of SNP sites in accordance with the trio, that was equal to or higher than the proportion (99,9%) observed for the 12 F1 synthetic parents-child trios (Table 1, Supplementary data Table S3).
-Three additional parents-child trios that involved Australimusa species were identified, however, two of them may correspond to clonal relationship between cultivars and the third to similarity between two wild accessions (Supplementary data Table S3).
+Ten parents-child trios were identified, as they showed a global proportion of SNP sites in accordance with the trio that was equal to or higher than the proportion (99.9%) observed for the 12 F_1 synthetic parents-child trios (Table 1, Supplementary Data Table S3).
+Three additional parents-child trios that involved Australimusa species were identified; however, two of them may correspond to clonal relationship between cultivars and the third to similarity between two wild accessions (Supplementary Data Table S3).

-The targeted search for parental contributions of the Mchare cultivar subgroup (Supplementary data Table S5) yielded a total of 13 Mchare-child duos (Table 1).
-Three of these 13 duos (involving Cavendish, Mnalouki, Colatina Ouro) were already identified among the parents-child trios.
+The targeted search for parental contributions of the Mchare cultivar subgroup (Supplementary Data Table S5) yielded a total of 13 Mchare-child duos (Table 1).
+Three of these 13 duos (involving Gros Michel, Mnalouki, Colatina Ouro) were already identified among the parents-child trios.
 The duos involved two diploid, ten triploid and one tetraploid accessions.
-Among them, six accessions (five triploids and one tetraploid) had more than 99.6% of sites in accordance with Mchare being the 2x gamete donor and more than 99.4% of sites suggested that both haplotypes of Mchare are found in each of these 6 accessions (Supplementary data Table S5).
+Among them, six accessions (five triploids and one tetraploid) had >99.6 % of sites in accordance with Mchare being the 2x gamete donor and >99.4 % of sites suggested that both haplotypes of Mchare are found in each of these six accessions (Supplementary Data Table S5).

-SNP analysis along chromosomes validates most candidate parents from the parents-child trios and parent-child duos analysis
+Analysis of SNPs along chromosomes validates most candidate parents from the parents-child trio and parent-child duo analysis

 The proposed parentages for cultivars (10 trios and 13 duos) were further investigated by local analysis of shared SNPs along their chromosomes.
-Two additional trios proposed by the literature (Perrier et al., 2009, Hippolyte et al., 2012) with Cavendish cultivars as a child,

-Mchare as 2x gamete donor and diploid cultivars Pisang Madu or Pisang Pipit as 1x gamete donor were also tested.
-The proportion of SNP in discordance along the chromosomes was calculated and represented together with the in silico chromosomal ancestry painting (Fig. 1).
-Fig. 1A represents the tested trio Gros Michel (child), Mchare (2x parent) and Khai Nai On (1x parent).
-The proportion of SNP in discordance was close to zero along all chromosomes, validating this parents-child trio.
-In contrast, the two trios proposed by literature with Cavendish as child showed large regions, on nearly all chromosomes, in which the proportion of SNP in discordance was relatively high (Fig. 1B, Supplementary data Fig. S2A) indicating that the direct trio parentages were not valid.
+Two additional trios proposed in the literature (Perrier et al., 2009; Hippolyte et al., 2012) with Cavendish cultivars as a child, Mchare as 2x gamete donor and diploid cultivars Pisang Madu or Pisang Pipit as 1x gamete donor were also tested.
+The proportion of SNPs in discordance along the chromosomes was calculated and represented together with the in silico chromosomal ancestry painting (Fig. 1).
+Figure 1A represents the tested trio Gros Michel (child), Mchare (2x parent) and Khai Nai On (1x parent).
+The proportion of SNPs in discordance was close to zero along all chromosomes, validating this parents-child trio.
+In contrast, the two trios proposed in the literature with Cavendish as child showed large regions, on nearly all chromosomes, in which the proportion of SNPs in discordance was relatively high (Fig. 1B, Supplementary Data Fig. S2A), indicating that the direct trio parentages were not valid.

-All ten trios suggested by the global analysis were validated by this approach (Fig. 1A, 1C, Supplementary data Fig. S2 B to I).
-For two of them, a peak of discordance was observed on a small region on chromosome 08 (Fig. 1C, Supplementary data Fig. S2D), probably due to small differences (gene conversion, aneuploidy) resulting from divergence after vegetative propagation over centuries or problems of read mapping and variant calling.
-Among the ten validated trios, three distinct trios were proposed with Galeo as child (in italics in Table 1).
-This impossible situation is further investigated in the next section of results.
+All ten trios suggested by the global analysis were validated by this approach (Fig. 1A, C, Supplementary Data Fig. S2B-I).
+For two of them, a peak of discordance was observed on a small region on chromosome 8 (Fig. 1C, Supplementary Data Fig. S2D), probably due to small differences (gene conversion, aneuploidy) resulting from divergence after vegetative propagation over centuries or problems of read mapping and variant calling.